 The article continued: ‘Some articles or clothing, bedding and a little furniture were saved, as well as a few of the oil paintings, but the operations were begun with speed that did not allow of much salvage.
 The men had any amount of inflammable material for their work, and spared nothing in the making of a good bonfire of this magnificent residence and the invaluable property it contained.
 They started the fire at the top of the house, and prepared the descending portion with oil saturated all through.
 At twelve o’clock the place was one mass of flame and fire, causing terror and consternation to people in the countryside around for miles.
 The night was stormy, with a strong blustering wind, which caught the tongues of flame and played on the outhouses and haggardsm, burning, corn and farming articles in its destructive and devouring train.
 The splendid library, magnificent ballroom, drawingroom with polished oak floor and beautiful plastered panel ceiling, billiard-room, and all the antique furniture of pricelss value; familiy reliques centuries old and historic articles, all were consumed to dust.’

-The ‘Tuam Herald’ (20 January 1923) reported: ‘The malicious, wanton scandalous destruction of the fine old early Georgian county house at Castlehackett, built by one of the Kirwans of Galway, and for five generations occupied by his respected and popular descendants, is one of the many black spots in recent history.
+The ‘Tuam Herald’ (20 January 1923) reported on the burning of Castlehackett House as follows: ‘The malicious, wanton scandalous destruction of the fine old early Georgian county house at Castlehackett, built by one of the Kirwans of Galway, and for five generations occupied by his respected and popular descendants, is one of the many black spots in recent history.
 It is the last of Castle Hackett house.
 To think of the vile vandalism of the act if deliberately burning such old places with their rare and priceless old furniture, pictures and books, and memories of social life, is a kind of savagery that no people in their cool moments could really be guilty of.
 The men who did and do such acts must be out of their minds.’

 In July 1924, British Army Colonel Denis Charles Kirwan Bernard (1882–1956) of Castlehackett House was awarded £23,370 compensation (‘Derry Journal’, 16 July 1924).
 In 1880, his father, Percy Bernard (1844–1912), married Mary Lissey Kirwan, who inherited the 8,000-plus-acre Castlehackett Estate.
 The house was reconstructed in the late 1920s.
 Colonel Bernard died at Castlehackett House in 1956 and was buried atop Knockma Hill.